110500617/Fast-Solver-for-One-Kind-Specific-Sylvester-Equation/README.md

-This is a solver for one kind of specific Sylvester equation（A*X+X*B=Y）, while matrix A can be diagonalized and matrix B is a real symmetry matrix。
+This is a solver for one kind of specific Sylvester equation（A*X+X*B=Y）, while matrix A can be diagonalized and matrix B is a real symmetry matrix.